Skip to main content

 Panic Disorder

 Whilst suffering from panic disorder you are susceptible to having feelings of terror that strike suddenly and repeatedly with no warning.
-It is likely that you will suffer from anxiety between episodes due to the fact you cannot predict when the next attack will occur.
+You will likely suffer from anxiety between episodes due to the fact you cannot predict when the next attack will occur.

 Symptoms of Panic Disorder: